 Whether you save $10 or $200 every month, as long as you are saving something, you’ll have more money available to help you explore more of the outdoors [or indoors] when you get away.

 That’s also where a cheap flight newsletter like Going.com can come in handy.
 You’ll get great flight deals directly to your email inbox, enabling you to travel more without it costing more money.

 Forget What the Travel Sites Say

-Having an itinerary for a trip can help make an adventure stay on time and on the course, but there’s not a whole lot of exploring or adventure involved when you’ve got four hours to go hiking before coming back into town to meet your dinner reservation, right?
+An itinerary for a trip can help make an adventure stay on time and the course.
+Still, there’s not much exploring or adventure involved when you’ve got four hours to go hiking before coming back into town to meet your dinner reservation, right?

 Don’t Overlook the Educational Attractions

-Just about every community has at least one museum or historical society that will help you understand more about the region, the people who have lived there, and what makes the area so special.
-Larger cities often have museums that are dedicated to other specific educational opportunities, such as science, engineering, or aeronautics.
+Every community has at least one museum or historical society that will help you understand more about the region, the people living there, and what makes the area so special.
+Larger cities often have museums dedicated to other educational opportunities, such as science, engineering, or aeronautics.

-Children’s museums can even help the kids play and learn at the same time!
-It’s not just museums that provide educational opportunities either – aquariums, zoos, and other parks can provide a great time for everyone!
+Children’s museums can even help the kids play and learn simultaneously!
+It’s not just museums that provide educational opportunities; aquariums, zoos, and other parks can provide a great time for everyone.